estelle-rcr/42/cub3D/README.md

   `make bonus`

   Start the program:
   `./cub3D map_subject.cub` to play
      OR `./cub3D map_subject.cub --save` to export a screenshot of the first view

   To play the bonus version (with the HUD, etc.):
     `./cub3D_bonus map_bonus.cub` to play
       OR `./cub3D_bonus map_bonus.cub --save` to export a screenshot of the first view

 #### Keyboard instructions:
-  On a QWERTY keyboard, directionnal moves are done using: W-S-A-D
+  On a QWERTY keyboard, directionnal moves are done using: W-S-A-D.
-    Rotational moves: left and right arrows
+  Rotational moves: left and right arrows.
-      Show/hide map: press M
+  Show/hide map: press M.